Posted: Tuesday, May 30, 2017

 Maura N. Dickler, MD, has disclosed that she is a consultant for Roche/Genentech; Pfizer; Novartis; Astra Zeneca; TapImmune; Puma; G1 Therapeutics; and Snydax.
 She also receives research support from Novartis; Roche/Genentech; and Eli Lilly.

-Deborah Rimmele, RN, BSN, OCN, has disclosed no potential conflicts of interest.
+Deborah Rimmele, RN, BSN, OCN, disclosed no relevant relationships.

-Simaya (Maya) Ausikaitis, RN, BSN, OCN, has disclosed no potential conflicts of interest.
+Simaya (Maya) Ausikaitis, RN, BSN, OCN, disclosed no relevant relationships.

 - Faslodex (fulvestrant) injection.
 Prescribing Information.
 Available at: https://www.accessdata.fda.gov/drugsatfda_docs/label/2011/021344s014lbl.pdf Accessed April 25, 2017.